Neurofibromatosis type II

-Neurofibromatosis type II (also known as MISME syndrome – multiple inherited schwannomas, meningiomas, and ependymomas) is a genetic condition that may be inherited or may arise spontaneously, and causes benign tumors of the brain, spinal cord, and peripheral nerves.
+Neurofibromatosis type II (NF2 or NF II; also known as MISME syndrome – multiple inherited schwannomas, meningiomas, and ependymomas) is a genetic condition that may be inherited or may arise spontaneously, and causes benign tumors of the brain, spinal cord, and peripheral nerves.
 The types of tumors frequently associated with NF2 include vestibular schwannomas, meningiomas, and ependymomas.
 The main manifestation of the condition is the development of bilateral benign brain tumors in the nerve sheath of the cranial nerve VIII, which is the "auditory-vestibular nerve" that transmits sensory information from the inner ear to the brain.
 Besides, other benign brain and spinal tumors occur.
-Symptoms depend on the presence, localisation and growth of the tumor(s), in which multiple cranial nerves can be involved.
+Symptoms depend on the presence, localisation and growth of the tumor(s).
 Many people with this condition also experience vision problems.

-Neurofibromatosis type II (NF2 or NF II) is caused by mutations of the "Merlin" gene, which seems to influence the form and movement of cells.
+NF2 is caused by mutations of the "Merlin" gene, which seems to influence the form and movement of cells.
 The principal treatments consist of neurosurgical removal of the tumors and surgical treatment of the eye lesions.
-Historically the underlying disorder has not had any therapy due to the cell function caused by the genetic mutation.
+Historically, the underlying disorder has not had any therapy due to the cell function caused by the genetic mutation.